jeevan-v8/devops_microservices/README.md

 ## Project Overview

-This project demonstrates the development and deployment of a microservices-based architecture with containerization and automated CI/CD processes.
-The application consists of multiple backend services, a frontend for user interaction, and orchestration using Docker Compose.
+This project showcases a microservices-based architecture with containerization, featuring multiple backend services, a user-facing frontend, and orchestration via Docker Compose.
+It also integrates automated CI/CD pipelines for streamlined development and deployment.

 ---